US hiring slowed to 155K jobs, jobless rate stayed 3.7%

 The economy is expanding at a healthy pace, but rising trade tensions between the U.S. and China, ongoing interest rate increases by the Federal Reserve and weakening global growth have roiled financial markets.
 Analysts expect growth to slow but remain solid in 2019 as the impact of last year's tax cuts fade.

+The report is unlikely to dissuade the Federal Reserve from raising short-term interest rates at its meeting later this month, as expected, Brusuelas said.
+But it suggests the Fed may not hike rates next year as rapidly as many investors have feared.

+The ongoing job gains are pushing down unemployment rates to historically low levels for a variety of groups.
+The unemployment rate for men aged 20 and above fell last month to 3.3%, the lowest in 18 years.
+And the rate for Americans with just high school diplomas dropped to 3.5%, the lowest since December 2000.
+The African-American jobless rate declined to 5.9%, matching May's figure as the lowest on record.

 Hiring in November was led by health care firms, which added 40,100 jobs, and professional services such as accounting and engineering, which gained 32,000.
-Manufacturing companies hired 27,000 new workers, the most in seven months.
+Manufacturing companies hired 27,000 new workers, the most in seven months and a sign that trade tensions have yet to weaken factory hiring.

 Construction firms cut back, however, adding just 5,000 jobs, the fewest in five months.
 Hiring also slowed in restaurants, bars and hotels.